How to Grow and Care for Alocasia wentii (Went's Hardy Alocasia) Indoors

 Watering

-Water Alocasia wentii liberally during the growing season while allowing the top 2 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water Alocasia wentii liberally during the growing season while allowing the top 2 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Light Requirements

-Alocasia wentii grows best under bright, indirect light.
+Alocasia wentii grows best under bright indirect light (filtered light).
 Keep it away from direct sunlight as it can lead to brown sunscorch marks on the leaves.

-Too little light for Went's Hardy Alocasia will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.
+Too little light will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.
+Where natural lighting is not adequate, consider investing in grow lights to supplement it.
+Check out these full spectrum grow lights on Amazon.

 Turn the pot regularly to ensure that the plant receives light on all sides for even growth.